Fruit Machine Playing Tips

 During normal play the payout percentages can vary up and down with no dramatic effect of these payout percentages, however savvy players will play the Fruit Machine to lose, and by doing this they will force the game to payout, as by continually losing the payout percentage will drop to its lowest permitted payout percentage and will correct this and bring it back up by spinning in a series of large paying combinations or a series of jackpots.

 Should a nudge feature be awarded then they will nudge in reel symbols which do not result in a winning combination being formed on the win line or win lines.
-Also whenever they spin in a winning combination they will utilize the gamble feature and keep gambling the payouts value until they lose it.
+Also, whenever they spin in a winning combination they will use the gamble feature and keep gambling the payouts value until they lose it.

 Eventually the payout percentage drops so low that the Fruit Machine will have no option but to spin in the jackpot or a series of large winning payouts to bring its payout percentage back up to what it is aiming to payout.